airborne-commando/OPSEC-OSINT-Tools/README.md

 He shared a kitchen photo and people were able to deduce where he was due to an appliance.
 As stated by bugzorc opsecfail

 >"Observant individuals quickly pinpointed his location, thanks to telltale signs like common household plugs and the typical kitchen setup.
-Moreover, the metadata of his posts gave him away." (bugzorc 2025, para.
+Moreover, the metadata of his posts gave him away." <br>(bugzorc 2025, para.
 1)[^43]

 * Leaving unused social media online